 Dracula from the Castlevania series clearly believes in God... and hates his guts. [[As the story goes, he was off in the Crusades doing work for God, his wife dies of illness, and so he became a vampire in opposition to God's cruel betrayal of his devotion.

 Drakengard features a religion whose followers are mainly Evil Empire knights with a Global-Suicide agenda and their high priestess is a DEMONICALLY POSESSED LITTLE GIRL.
 Naturally, a conglomerate resistance known as the Union, which includes murderous sociopaths and (censored), has banded together to oppose the Empire, despite the Empire's worship of the most popular/influential faith, which by itself is insane.
-Some of the endings reveal that the "Gods", unrecognizable and capable of crushing the laws of reality, have nightmarish destructive beasts as their "Angels", are from another dimension, and can manifest as giant babies/mommies.
+Some of the endings of the first game reveal that the "Gods", unrecognizable and capable of crushing the laws of reality, have nightmarish destructive beasts as their "Angels", are from another dimension, and can manifest as giant babies/mommies.
 With teeth.
 The sequel confirms that the "Gods" of Drakengard are false gods from another world/dimension, and reveals that they overthrew the religion of Dragon Gods, again a false religion.
 At the rate that this is going, Nier's world and Emil's ultimate weapon may be mankind's only hope...

 Taken to it's obvious conclusion in Asura's Wrath.
 Asura does not believe that humans should have to worship gods, including himself, because the gods that they worship just cause them more suffering, pain and death.
 Chakravartin, the closest being in the Asura universe to an actual capital-G God, is the one responsible for the whole Gohma situation that drove the Earth's gods to do all this.
 After killing them all, Asura delivers an epic beatdown to Chakravartin before killing him as well.